 Mr. Jennings (known formally as John F. Jennings) founded the Center on Education Policy in January 1995.
 From 1967 to 1994, he served as subcommittee staff director and then as a general counsel for the U.S. House of Representatives' Committee on Education and Labor.
 In these positions, he was involved in nearly every major education debate held at the national level, including the re-authorizations of such important legislation as the Elementary and Secondary Education Act, the Vocational Education Act, the Individuals with Disabilities Education Act, the Higher Education Act, and the National School Lunch Act.

 Mr. Jennings has served on the board of trustees of the Educational Testing Service, the Title I Independent Review Panel, the Pew Forum on Standards-Based Reform, the Maryland Academic Intervention Steering Committee, and the Maryland Visionary Panel.
-Mr. Jennings is currently a member of the National Academy of Education, and serves as the chairman of the board of governors of the Phi Delta Kappa foundation.
+Mr. Jennings is currently a member of the National Academy of Education, and serves as a member of the board of directors of the Phi Delta Kappa foundation.

-Mr. Jennings has written a book on the politics of national education standards, edited four volumes on federal education policy, and writes a blog for the Huffington Post.
+In March 2015, a book written by Mr. Jennings was released: Presidents, Congress, and the Public Schools (Harvard Education Press).
+Earlier, he wrote a book on the politics of national education standards, edited four volumes on federal education policy, and currently writes a blog for the Huffington Post.
 He has also written numerous articles, including 12 for the Kappan, more than any other single contributor for that prestigious magazine.
 He is also one of the authorities on education most cited in the news media.
 For example, he has been quoted in Education Week more than 500 times from 1995 to 2011.

-He holds an A.B. from Loyola University and a J.D. from Northwestern University School of Law, and is a member of several legal bars, including the U.S. Supreme Court.
+He holds an A.B. from Loyola University and a J.D. from Northwestern University School of Law, and was a member of several legal bars, including the U.S. Supreme Court.